 This course discusses the principles of pharmacy, drug action, and therapy based on body systems and disease.
 Also included are the classification of drugs and routes of administration, as well as regulatory standards, calculations and practice of drug administration.
-Prerequisite(s): MSS 134, MSS 144, MSS 154
+Third-party simulations will be utilized for application and preparation for check offs included in medical boot camp section of this course.
+Prerequisite(s): BIO 133, MSS 144

-MSS 274 MEDICAL OFFICE PROCEDURES (4 Credits) - Undergraduate Non-Transferable (UN)
+MSS 274 MEDICAL OFFICE PROCEDURES (4

+Credits) - Undergraduate Non-Transferable (UN)